-10 Healthy Ways Partners Fight Fair
+10 Healthy Ways Partners Fight Without Hurting Their Relationship

 It is sad when couples see their partner as someone to avoid, someone to change or someone who is on the ‘other side.’
 But there is real reason to believe couples can shift from opposition to kindler gentler problem solving that has powerful positive outcomes.
 Deep down, each of you most likely wants to help each other reach your goals, individually and as a couple.
 Arguing successfully helps you both find solutions — and be happier together — when it comes to facing important issues.